After a short adventure with Xiaomi Mi 8 128GB global version, bought by my wife I decided to get a newer model – Mi 9.

 3. VIDEO FACILITIES

 The video facilities in Xiaomi Mi 9 6GB 128GB (Global Version), likewise image options, are very similar, comparing to the previous Mi 8 device.
-However, some of them has been developed, thanks to this we can look on it mostly on the plus side.
+However, some of them have been developed, thanks to this we can look at it mostly on the plus side.
 The biggest upgrade has been done with Slow Motion and Macro modes, which comes separately in this device (Pic.
 30), unlike to Xiaomi Mi 8, where they appear together in video mode.

-The Slow motion video is worth big attention, because producers offered 3 kinds of slow motion in this instrument.
-You can make the slow-motion with 120FPS, 240FPS and 960FPS.
+The Slow motion video is worth big attention because producers offered 3 kinds of slow motion in this instrument.
+You can make the slow-motion with 120FPS, 240FPS, and 960FPS.
 “The fastest” slow-motion match to 120FPS and “the slowest” to 960FPS.
 We must remember, that under 960FPS the device is able to record no more, than 10sec of the footage (Pic.
 31-32).
 In the last one, the slow-motion starts once the button will turn into a white dot (Pic.
 30).
 Be prepared a bit earlier if you want to catch some moment.
 It applies to all Slow motion modes in Mi 9.
 You must start recording a few seconds earlier, which can be a bit awkward sometimes.
 Personally, I would rather have a similar Slow-motion technique to previous, Mi 8 mode, where the slower movie starts from the very beginning, just after press the red button.
 On the plus side, in Mi 9 we can use three Slow motion modes instead on only one.

 The crude slow-motion footages are saved in the drive with extended default names, showing the “FPS” feature used when recording your movie (Pic.
 33).